-Anxious about briefing a designer?
+Anxious about how to commission a book designer?
 Don’t be!
 Any designer worth their salt will want to help you project the right image, communicate successfully with your readers and get your message across clearly, so will help you write the brief.
 There are a lot of things you can do to make life easier for both of you and ensure you get the result you want.
 Here are a few ideas:

 1 What is your target market?